daostack/alchemy-monorepo/documentation/overview.md

 All operations also provide a convenience function `send()` that returns a promise that resolves when the transaction is mined
 ```
 const voteTransaction = await proposal.vote(...).send()
-const vote = (voteTransaction.result // an instance of Vote
+const vote = voteTransaction.result // an instance of Vote
 ```

+For more docuemntatation, see the generated docs [TODO]